trammel/envirorobots/README.md

 This is to configure your robots.txt to prevent search engine bots from accidentally indexing your test or staging servers while still allowing indexing of production servers.

-It is very similar to https://github.com/LaunchAcademy/roboto
+It is very similar to / owes a lot to https://github.com/LaunchAcademy/roboto

 ## Usage